MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iaddrbook-address.md

 ---
 title: "IAddrBookAddress"
-description: Describes IAddrBookAddress provides syntax, parameters, and return value.
+description: This article describes the IAddrBookAddress function and provides syntax, parameters, and return value.

 manager: soliver
 ms.date: 03/09/2015